Frequently Asked Questions

 No. While applicants are permitted to use a professional grant writer, we encourage the leader(s) and member(s) of the congregation and/or individual(s) who know the church well to fill out all application materials and work collaboratively as a team.
 The National Fund cannot cover fees associated with grant writing.

-Can we apply for both the African American Cultural Heritage Action Fund and the National Fund for Sacred Places?
+Can we apply for the African American Cultural Heritage Action Fund and/or Preserving Black Churches as well as the National Fund for Sacred Places?

 Yes.
-Qualifying applicants can apply to both the African American Cultural Heritage Action Fund and the National Fund, as well as any other grants from the National Trust for Historic Preservation.
+Qualifying applicants can apply to the African American Cultural Heritage Action Fund and/or Preserving Black Churches as well as the National Fund, as well as any other grants from the National Trust for Historic Preservation.
 More information about the National Trust’s other grant programs is available on the National Trust’s website.
-Money received from the Action Fund or any other National Trust grant, however, cannot count toward the required match for the National Fund grant.
+Money received from the Action Fund, Preserving Black Churches, or any other National Trust grant, however, cannot count toward the required match for the National Fund grant.

 Am I required to complete a building condition assessment, a cost estimate, or other planning documents prior to applying to the National Fund for Sacred Places?